whatyouhide/whatyouhide.github.io/content/posts/2019-04-14-connection-managers-with-gen_statem/index.md

 end
 ```

-When a request comes in the `:connected` state, we issue the request to the database and store the caller under the request ID in our request map. `request` here could be anything, but let's imagine it's a map that contains an `:id` key holding the ID of the request.
+When a request comes in the `:connected` state, we issue the request to the database and store the caller under the request ID in our request map. `request` here could be anything, but let's imagine it's a map that contains a `:id` key holding the ID of the request.
 If there's an error sending, we close the socket and go back to the disconnected state.

 ```elixir
 def connected({:call, from}, {:request, request}, data) do